 Abandoned Cart Email: What Is It and How To Retarget Shoppers (Plus 10 Examples)

-Shopping online, of course, is a significantly different experience.
+Shopping online is a significantly different experience.
 While you don’t have retail employees who can attempt to solidify the sale before a shopper leaves, there’s another way ecommerce brands can capitalize on a consumer’s strong intent to buy: the abandoned cart automation.

 So what exactly is an abandoned cart email, how do you implement an abandoned cart recovery automation, and why should you consider a cart abandonment strategy?
 Keep reading to find answers for all of your abandoned cart questions, plus a few abandoned cart examples from brands that are doing it right.